Salvia transsylvanica

-Salvia transsylvanica is a herbaceous perennial native to a wide area from north and central Russia to Romania.
+Salvia transsylvanica is a species of flowering plant in the family Lamiaceae.
+It is a herbaceous perennial native to a wide area from north and central Russia to Romania.
 It was described and named in 1853 by botanist Philipp Johann Ferdinand Schur, with the specific epithet referring to the Transylvanian Alps located in central Romania.
 It was introduced into horticulture in the 1980s.